PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 # Learing the Basics

-Once you have learned a few more basic parts of the C++ language, understanding the language becomes much easier, because you will be able to write simple programmes to try out the new concepts.
+Once you have learned some basic components of the C++ language, understanding the language becomes much easier, because you will be able to write simple programmes to try out each new concept.

-This page leads you through some basic exercies, much of the explanation is left until later chapters, this page is not intended to present fully decriptions and definitions.
+This page leads you through some basic exercies, much of the explanation is left until later chapters - this page is not intended to present the full syntax.

-In the Compuational Physics module, we are mainly concerned with writing code that will take user inputs, perform calculations, and then return 'answers' to the user.
-This requires us to learn only a subset of the C++ langugage and programming concepts.
+In the Compuational Physics module, we are mainly concerned with writing programmes that will take user inputs, perform calculations, and then return the 'answers' to the user; which requires us to learn only a subset of the C++ langugage and programming concepts.

 ## Expressions and Statements

-A computer programme is a sequences of statements, which are executed sequentially.
+A computer programme is a sequences of statements, which are executed sequentially when the programme runs.
 ````{admonition} Types of Statement
 :class: dropdown
 C++ includes the following types of statements: